AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

       end if;
    end Main;

-THe above code will not compile.
+The above code will not compile.
 This is because Ada does no allow assignment as an expression.

 .. admonition:: The "use" clause